Stockholm Insurance Medicine Lectures

 - We will announce the lectures in KIs calendar

 - Afterwards you will have the opportunity to mingle and we will provide for some refreshments and snacks

 - Please notify your attendance to each lecture to email@example.com

 - The lectures will be filmed and posted on the KI’s Youtube channel

-Professor Mika Kivimäki: "Prevention for tackling the growing burden of non-communicable diseases".
+Professor Mika Kivimäki gave a lecture with the title: "Prevention for tackling the growing burden of non-communicable diseases".

 Professor Kivimäki is one of the most influential researchers within Public Health to date and has numerous studies on sickness absence.
 He is professor at the Department of Epidemiology and Public Health, University College London, UK and at the Department of Public Health, University of Helsinki, Finland.
 He has authored more than 1000 articles in international peer-reviewed journals.
 He is also the Director of the British Whitehall II Study and the Principal Investigator of the IPD-Work consortium comprising 17 European cohort studies.
 Professor Kivimäki is an epidemiologist with special interests in risk factors of cardiovascular diseases, type 2 diabetes, and functional decline in old age.

-Professor Marianna Virtanen: "The impact of non-communicable diseases on sickness absence and disability pension".
+Professor Marianna Virtanen gave a lecture with the title: "The impact of non-communicable diseases on sickness absence and disability pension".